bkeevil/worlds-smallest-political-quiz/README.md

 To customize the color of the dot on the chart see the file components/com_quiz/views/results/tmpl/default.php

 Don't change the the size of location of the grid in the image unless you're willing to figure out the matrix rotation in the above file (its a tad complicated).

+### CSS
+Cut and paste the following CSS code into your template to help you get started

+div.nolanChartWrapper { text-align: center; }
+table.nolanScores { width: 100%; }
+table.nolanScores td { text-align: center; padding: 10px; }